AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \subsubsection{Qualitative Analysis}

-The learned Stribeck curves in simulated environments are displayed in \fref{fig:stribeck}.
-Using the provided semantic labels, we aggregate the results into seven categories and plot the mean and variance of the friction coefficient as a function of slip speed.
-Note that these categories are only used for visualization, not in training.
-The \textit{asphalt} category exhibits the highest overall friction, while \textit{ice} has the lowest, which is consistent with common sense.
+We first examine how the predicted friction coefficient and viscous coefficient vary as individual wheels transition between different terrains.
+As observed in \fref{fig:trans}, the friction coefficient drops significantly when transitioning from \textit{grass} to \textit{ice} and from \textit{asphalt} to \textit{sand}, while the viscous coefficient increases when transitioning from \textit{dirt} to \textit{mud} and from \textit{rock} to \textit{sand}.
+These predictions faithfully follow their setups in simulation.

-We next show the change of predicted friction coefficient and the viscous coefficient on individual wheels between their transition across terrain types in \fref{fig:trans}.
-As observed, the friction coefficient drops significantly when transitioning from \textit{grass} to \textit{ice} and from \textit{asphalt} to \textit{sand}, while the viscous coefficient increases when transitioning from \textit{dirt} to \textit{mud} and from \textit{rock} to \textit{sand}, verifying the effectiveness of our method.
+\bl{In real-world experiments, \fref{fig:real_m1} illustrates the friction prediction results over a wetland.
+Muddy regions exhibit lower friction and higher viscosity compared to adjacent dry soil, reflecting the expected physical characteristics.} \bl{\fref{fig:real_m2} further visualizes the reconstructed Stribeck layer on a hiking trail, where the RGB channels encode the Stribeck parameters $\mu_v$, $\mu_d$, and $\mu_s$, respectively.
+The resulting color variations highlight the differing frictional properties between gravel-covered and grassy areas.}